InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

 \subsection{Sequence Packing}

-Techniques such as padding or packing are used to deal with sequences of different lengths.
-As shown in Fig.~\ref{fig:sequence_packing}, padding pads or truncates sequences to the same length, introducing unnecessary computation overhead.
-In contrast, sequence packing~\cite{krell2021efficient}, which concatenates multiple input sequences into a single sequence and adjusts attention masks to prevent cross-attention between unrelated tokens from different sequences, emerges as a more modern and efficient alternative.
+Techniques such as \textit{padding} or \textit{packing} are used to deal with sequences of varying lengths.
+Padding pads or truncates sequences to the same length, employing an activation layout of $[B, max(S), D]$, introducing unnecessary computation overhead.
+In contrast, sequence packing~\cite{krell2021efficient}, which concatenates multiple input sequences into a single sequence and adopts a $[sum(S), D]$ layout, effectively eliminates redundant computation overhead.